Jeffrey S. Goethe, Esq.Partner3119 Manatee Avenue West

 Jeff Goethe was raised in Bradenton and graduated from Manatee High School in 1982.
 Jeff was a member of the 1981 District Championship football team at Manatee, and continued to play football for four years at Maryville College in Tennessee, while maintaining a Presidential Scholarship for academics.

 After earning a Bachelor of Arts degree in History at Maryville College, Jeff attended the University of Tennessee College of Law, graduating in May of 1990.
-He served the poor through one of the nation's oldest law school legal clinics, representing clients in the areas of family law, juvenile dependency law, and bankruptcy.
+He served the poor through one of the nation's oldest law school legal clinics, representing clients in the areas of family law, victim's compensation claims, bankruptcy, and juvenile dependency law.
 While in law school, Jeff enlisted in the U.S. Army Reserves and served in the Army Reserves and Florida National Guard for over 6 years.
 He returned to Bradenton after law school and was admitted to the Florida Bar in 1990.
-Jeff lives in Bradenton with his wife, Jeannie, and their seven children.
+Jeff lives in Bradenton with his wife, Jeannie.
+Together, they have raised seven children.

 Jeff's community involvement has included the Hernando DeSoto Historical Society, the Board of Directors of the Manatee County Boys and Girls Clubs, coaching Pop Warner football and various sports at the Manatee County Family YMCA, and teaching at the St. Joseph Catholic Church's Parrish School of Religion.